Urgent Care for Heart Disease

 Some heart rhythm problems occur in the ventricles, or the lower chambers of the heart.
 One of the most serious is ventricular tachycardia.
 This condition can cause the heart to beat very fast and develop a chaotic rhythm.
 Ventricular tachycardia often occurs in people who have other heart diseases, but it can also develop in people without heart problems.
 Ventricular fibrillation also causes a fast, chaotic heartbeat.
 This condition can lead to cardiac arrest, so it is important to seek medical treatment if you experience any symptoms.
 These symptoms include shortness of breath, nausea, chest pain, dizziness, and rapid heartbeat.

 If you have experienced chest pains or other symptoms of heart problems, it is important to determine the cause and get treated right away.
-Schedule an appointment at Physicians Now, where one of our friendly providers will take your medical history, conduct a physical examination, and determine the best way to help you.
+Reserve your spot at Physicians Now, where one of our friendly providers will take your medical history, conduct a physical examination, and determine the best way to help you.